jer033/immersion/README.md

 - memory.php : A memory game
 - memory_booth.html : Version of the game to be played at the JCA booth (only requires wifi to load)
 - leaderboard.php : Leaderboard for the memory game
+- forum.php : Message board where users can send public messages
 - contact.php : Contact details & feedback page
 - inquire.php : Redirects after inquiring
 - rate.php : Redirects after submitting feedback